 Parameters:

-$host: The IP address for connecting to OceanBase Database.
-If you are using OceanBase Database Proxy (ODP), use the ODP address.
-For direct connections, use the OBServer node IP.$port: The port number for connecting to OceanBase Database.
-The default for ODP is2883(can be customized during ODP deployment).
-For direct connections, the default is2881(customizable during OceanBase deployment).$database_name: The name of the database you want to access.Notice
+$host: the IP address for connecting to OceanBase Database.
+For the OceanBase Database Proxy (ODP) connection method, use the ODP IP address.
+For the direct connection method, use the IP address of the OBServer node.$port: the port for connecting to OceanBase Database.
+For the ODP connection method, the default port is2883, which can be customized when you deploy ODP.
+For the direct connection method, the default port is2881, which can be customized when you deploy OceanBase Database.$database_name: the name of the database to be accessed.Notice

-The user connecting to the tenant must have
+The user for connecting to the tenant must have the

-Obtain the Jina AI API key and configure it in the environment variables along with the OceanBase connection information.
+Obtain your Jina AI API key and configure it along with the OceanBase connection information in the environment variables.

 export OCEANBASE_DATABASE_URL=YOUR_OCEANBASE_DATABASE_URL